 All this is enabled by the use of Microsoft's new processor, the ARM-based SQ1, rather than a low-power Intel chip.
 And this gives the Surface Pro X plenty of advantages including fast charging, decent graphics performance and LTE connectivity built right in.

 Plus, with a 13in screen and optional keyboard, the Surface Pro X is a direct rival to the 12.9in iPad Pro.

 But there are also drawbacks which mean this new 2-in-1 is only a good choice for certain people that only need what the Surface Pro X offers.
 Ultimately, you can't treat is as a normal Windows laptop as the ARM chip can't run some apps.
 And that brings plenty of confusion.

 Surface Pro X: Price & availability

-As the flagship Surface tablet, the £999 / $999 starting price isn’t too surprising, but it’s a shame that doesn’t include the new keyboard or Surface Slim Pen.
-They’re £129.99 each or £259.99 as a bundle (yes, there’s no discount).
-Just note that the non-Signature version of the keyboard does not have the recess to hold the Slim Pen, so it makes sense to buy the bundle if you want both.
+Just note that the non-Signature version of the keyboard does not have the recess to hold the Slim Pen, so it makes sense to buy the bundle if you're planning to get both accessories.